-Jerry Kang, Vice Chancellor of Equity, Diversity and Inclusion, UCLA
+Jerry Kang, Professor of Law and Asian American Studies, UCLA

-Jerry Kang is Professor of Law, Professor of Asian American Studies, and the inaugural Korea Times-Hankook Ilbo Endowed Chair in Korean American Studies and Law.
-He is also UCLA's inaugural Vice Chancellor for Equity, Diversity, and Inclusion.
+Jerry Kang is Distinguished Professor of Law and Asian American Studies and was the inaugural Korea Times – Hankook Ilbo Endowed Chair for Law and Korean American Studies (2010-20).
+He also served as the founding Vice Chancellor for Equity, Diversity and Inclusion at UCLA (2015 – 20).

 Professor Kang's teaching and research interests include civil procedure, race, and communications.
 On race, he has focused on the nexus between implicit bias and the law, with the goal of advancing a "behavioral realism" in legal analysis.
 He regularly collaborates with leading experimental social psychologists on wide-ranging scholarly, educational, and advocacy projects.
 He also lectures broadly to lawyers, judges, government agencies, and corporations about implicit bias and what we might do about them.

 On communications, Professor Kang has published on the topics of privacy, net neutrality, pervasive computing, mass media policy, and cyber-race (the construction of race in cyberspace).
-He is also the author of Communications Law & Policy: Cases and Materials (4th edition Foundation 2012), a leading casebook in the field.
+He is also the author of Communications Law & Policy: Cases and Materials (7th edition 2020), co-authored with EPIC Executive Director, Alan Butler.